 Working in travel I used to hear all the time “meh, Singapore is so boring.”
 This perception that it’s tame, bland and uninspiring was really pervasive in the tourism industry (in my experience anyway).
 And I always delighted in the challenge of changing someone’s mind.
 Because to me, Singapore is absolutely full of excitement and adventure.

-On our latest trip, I really would have liked to spend more time in Singapore.
+On our Malaysia and Singapore holiday, I really would have liked to spend more time in Singapore.
 Alas, we were really restricted with available days.
 I’m still so glad we made it happen though because we got to show our kids the wonder of Singapore.
 And now they want to go back as much as we do.

 So here are our tips from four nights in Singapore with two kids under four.
 I hope this helps you to plan your own Singapore holiday!

 Note: this post contains affiliate links.
 That means if you click a link here and make a booking, I’ll earn a small commission at no cost to you.
 You can read more about it here.